syrianarchive/yemeniarchive-investigations/tools_methods/technology/index.md

 desc: Open Source Tools and Methods for Open Source Investigations
 image: /assets/technology/technologyyy.jpg
 ---
-The Syrian Archive Identify, collect, and preserve digital content in a variety of formats from a variety of sources, and platforms.
+The Yemeni Archive Identify, collect, and preserve digital content in a variety of formats from a variety of sources, and platforms.
 Content is stored in a centralised database and then accessed by our open-source tools to search, investigate, verify, categorise, and expand.
-Rather applying out-of-the-box technology solutions to the content challenges faced by the Syrian Archive team, we take a user-centered approach to developing or contributing to custom open-source modular solutions (e.g. [Sugarcube](https://gitlab.com/sucarcube)), allowing our teams of investigators to collaboratively work on our data pipeline.
+Rather applying out-of-the-box technology solutions to the content challenges faced by the Yemeni Archive team, we take a user-centered approach to developing or contributing to custom open-source modular solutions (e.g. [Sugarcube](https://gitlab.com/sucarcube)), allowing our teams of investigators to collaboratively work on our data pipeline.

 ## Overview